Shubham2194/kubernetes-CKA/RBAC/Readme.md

 For each team, create a dedicated ServiceAccount in a specific namespace (or kube-system if you want broader control):

-(we can create svc account either way , yaml/imperative command)
+(we can create resources either way , yaml/imperative command)
 # For junior devops team
 ```
 cat <<EOF > junior-serviceaccount.yaml